 My office in Agoura Hills, CA 91301 is convenient for in-person depression therapy near Simi Valley.
 I also see clients from the surrounding communities, including Moorpark, CA, Thousand Oaks, CA, Westlake Village, CA, Agoura Hills, CA, Oak Park, CA, and Camarillo, CA. Virtual therapy sessions are available to individuals located anywhere within the state of California.

 If depression has been pulling you away from the life you want, reaching out is the first step toward getting it back.
-Schedule a complimentary phone consultation and we can talk about what you have been experiencing and how therapy might help.
+Schedule a free phone consultation and we can talk about what you have been experiencing and how therapy might help.